-This carrot produce guide is an informative guide about all things carrots, along with sweet and savory carrot recipes, including roasted carrots, carrot soup and carrot cake!
+This carrot produce guide is an informative guide about all things carrots, along with 40 delicious carrot recipes, including roasted carrots, carrot soup and carrot cake!

 I shot the photos for this carrot produce guide and recipe round up over a month ago, which now seems like an eternity.
 At that point it was well before Easter, and now Cinco de Mayo is over, and Mother’s Day is staring us all in the face.

 It’s still spring for now, so let’s celebrate carrots shall we??

 Spring carrots are so sweet and flavorful, and I’ve been buying bunch after bunch.
 I specifically seek out bunches of organic carrots with beautiful, lush green carrot tops.